WHOIGit/oceancontour-docker/README.md

  4. once your licence is activated, close OceanContour.
 You should be back in the container's shell
  5. Copy the licence file out of the container: `cp ~/OIContour/.metadata/OceanContour.lic vol/`
  6. Add the extracted licence into your docker images or containers
-    a) build a new image with the licence: `built -t oceancontour --build-arg LICENCE your/OceanContour.lic .`
+    * build a new image with the licence: `built -t oceancontour --build-arg LICENCE your/OceanContour.lic .`
-    b) mount your licence into your containers at runtime by editing the .sh files with `-v your/OceanContour.lic:/root/OIContour/.metadata/OceanContour.lic`
+    * mount your licence into your containers at runtime by editing the .sh files with `-v your/OceanContour.lic:/root/OIContour/.metadata/OceanContour.lic`

  NOTE: Licences are validated against your "hardware".
 When activated in a docker container, one of the variables it listens to is your containers *hostname*.
 Once you have activated a licence, make sure that your subsequently run containers have the same hostname.
 This repo's scripts when doing `docker run` consistently defaults to using `-h oceancontour-container` for this reason.

 ## Scripts
-- OceanContour-auto.sh
-- OceanContour-combo.sh
-- OceanContour-gui.sh
+- `OceanContour-auto.sh` - Accepts 3 parameters: rawdata file, parameter file, target output .nc file
+- `OceanContour-combo.sh` - Accepts 4 parameters: rawdata file, wave parameter file, burst/current averaging parameter file, target combined .nc output file
+- `OceanContour-gui.sh` - container with X11 socket passthrough and workspace volume mount.
+Allows OceanContour to be displayed graphically on your screen.
+(Linux Only)
+- `OceanContour-sshXgui.sh` - PENDING as above, but for when using `ssh -X` to access the docker host machine.